dhershman1/dusty-light/README.md

 Another VSCode light theme

+I built this theme because when I first wanted to switch to the light side, I found that most of the themes out there were super jarring.
+So I found them hard to use and stick to.
+Which led me to build this, a nice mixture that allows your to enjoy the main benefits of a light theme, without the jarring white out most come with.

 Should support most main languages however I obviously am unable to test everything, so I stuck to my main scope.

 Each color simply changes the accent coloring of the UI The syntax highlighting will remain the same between each theme